-OceanBase Database supports creating spatial indexes using the SPATIAL keyword.
-When creating a table, spatial index columns must be declared as NOT NULL.
-Creating spatial indexes on stored generated columns is supported, but creating them on virtual generated columns is not supported.
+OceanBase Database allows you to create a spatial index by using the SPATIAL keyword.
+When you create a table, the spatial index column must be declared as NOT NULL.
+You can create a spatial index on a stored (STORED) generated column, but not on a virtual (VIRTUAL) generated column.

 Considerations

-• The column on which a spatial index is created must have an SRID defined.
-Otherwise, the spatial index created on the column cannot take effect in a query.
+NOT NULLconstraint. - The column on which a spatial index is created must have an SRID defined.
+Otherwise, the spatial index on this column will not take effect during queries.

-Before you use the geographic information system (GIS) feature, you need to configure GIS metadata in the business tenant.
-Connect to the server and run the following command to import the default_srs_data_mysql.sql file to the database:
+Before you use the GIS feature, you need to configure GIS meta data in the business tenant.
+After you connect to the server, execute the following command to import the default_srs_data_mysql.sql file into the database:

-## Replace $password with the login password of the database.
+## $password needs to be replaced with the password for logging in to the database.

-## Replace $localhost with the IP address of the database.
+## $localhost needs to be replaced with the IP address for logging in to the database.

-## Replace $tenant_name with the tenant name of the database.
+## $tenant_name needs to be replaced with the tenant name for logging in to the database.

-## Replace $port with the port number of the database.
+## $port needs to be replaced with the port number of the database.

 $python /home/admin/oceanbase/bin/import_srs_data.py -p'$password' -h $localhost -P $port -t $tenant_name -f /home/admin/oceanbase/etc/default_srs_data_mysql.sql

-If the following result is returned, the data file is successfully imported.
+If the following result is returned, the data file is imported successfully:

 INFO: succeed to import srs data